I’ve always had a thing for anniversaries.

 Instead of reinventing the wheel for each and every blog post, I stick to a pretty simple formula.
 And it goes like this:

-Following the same formula for my posts makes sure I never forget an important element and gives a lot of structure to my posts.
+Following the same formula for my posts makes sure I never forget an important element and gives a lot of structure to my content.
 And most importantly, it saves me a lot of time.

 Day 5 of the Blog Planning Made Easy Challenge is devoted to walking through an effective blog post formula, complete with a checklist to make it easy.
 Click here to sign up.